nocturne-1/carbon-estimator/README.md

 ### Carbon Estimator
 Hi!
-This project is carbon-estimator, a web app that allows users to see the carbon footprint of each of their activities, and displays a personalized carbon footprint dashboard to show users once activity footprints have been calculated.
+This project is carbon-estimator, a web app that allows users to see the carbon footprint of each of their activities, and displays a personalized carbon footprint dashboard to show users once activity footprints have been calculated.This project was made to be shipped for the Athena Award, and more specifically, I am submitting this to the Level Up Challenge, as it is my first web project with a back-end!

 ## Why I Made Carbon Estimator
 I made carbon estimator, because I recently attended a presentation on sustainability in everyday life at my school discussing how various activities all contribute to society's larger carbon footprint, where I understood that lowering emissions can stem from everyone making more sustainable individual choices.